libriscv/drogon-sandbox/README.md

 ## Design

-Specialized sandboxes are instantiated for each request and immediately destroyed after the request ends.
+Specialized sandboxes are instantiated for each request and immediately destroyed after the request ends in a ~microsecond.

 - [x] Ephemeral requests guarantees no request may affect another
 - [x] Hot-reloading of tenant programs avoiding service restart